MiltonStanley/GitUpdate/README.md

 - Do it like Git for Windows - sync (pull, push as needed) plus branch options
 - maybe "start" and "end" for sessions - start pulls, end commits and pushes?
+- or "download" for pulling, "upload" for commit-push